Boniich/FinalQuarkChallenger/README.md

 Project created in C++, for the final challenger of Quark Academy.

 This project use C++14.
-It not used any library or extra resource
+It not use any library or extra resource

 ## About project